ordina-jworks/ordina-jworks.github.io/_posts/2019-03-31-vuzix-blade.md

 <img alt="Vuzix Blade hardware overview" src="{{ '/img/2019-03-31-vuzix/vuzix-hardware-overview.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">

 The Vuzix Blade is essentially an Android smartphone you can wear on your face.
-Well actually, it's really more like an Android Smartwatch you can strap to your face, but you get the idea.
+Well actually, it's really more like an Android smartwatch you can strap to your face, but you get the idea.

 The device we received was a pre-production build, which was assembled by hand.
 This means we can't really say much about what the final hardware will look like, if there will be any changes or if the build quality, which was very solid, will change.